jdlien/lbx-utils/LBX_TEST_README.md

 ### Prerequisites

+To run the test suite, you need the following:

 - Python 3.6 or later
-- The original `lbx-text-edit.py` file in the same directory
+- The original `lbx_text_edit.py` file in the same directory
-- Example LBX file at `example-labels/30182.lbx`
+- The test output directory will be created automatically

 ### Method 1: Using the run_tests.py Script (Recommended)